Call to order: 01352 757777

 With the vitamins and minerals covered, you would need the following to maintain calorie (DE) levels to maintain weight but also boost protein.

-Understand that some of the hay must be substituted with a bucket feed to boost protein levels but keep calories at the right level.
+Understand that some of the hay must be substituted with a bucket feed to boost protein levels, but keep calories at the right level.

 Below are examples of what would be needed for a horse in maintenance or light work using the hay tested by the customer.